Your location is outside the National Library of Australia. Resources you can access:

 NewspaperDirect: Library PressDisplay provides access to over 1000 newspapers in 40 languages from more than 80 countries, displaying them in their original format, layout and original language on the date of publication.
 Titles are archived for 60 days only.
 The service includes newspapers from Australia, Europe, Asia, Southeast Asia, North and South America, the Middle East and Oceania.

 Macquarie Dictionary Publishers: The Macquarie Dictionary was first published in print in 1981 and has been online since 2003.
 It is now nationally and internationally regarded as the standard reference on Australian English.
-The Macquarie Dictionary Online is constantly updated with new words as they enter our language.
-The online service gives you access to the Macquarie Dictionary Fifth Edition and the latest edition of the Macquarie Thesaurus plus annual updates.
+The online service gives you access to the Macquarie Dictionary Sixth Edition and the latest edition of the Macquarie Thesaurus plus annual updates.
+It also includes a range of useful resources such as a grammar and punctuation guide, common abbreviations, measurements and their various equivalents and the Australian Word Map.

 Margaret Gee Publishing: A listing of over 10 000 high profile Australians in various fields of endeavour, including media, arts, literature, business, education, fashion, food and wine.
 Information provided includes full name and description of celebrities, contact mailing address, street address, contact name, company name, telephone and fax numbers, email address, web address and any other pertinent contact details.